ActiveBrainAtlas2/preprocessing-pipeline/atlas/README.md

 * To build the atlas, a shape that will house all the structures needs to be built.
 This container will then be a scaled down version of the full resolution image stack.
 Building an array as the same size as the full resolution stack is untenable as it would require about 4TB of RAM.
 * New centers of mass are then calculated from the transformation matrix.
-These centers of mass then need to be again transformed to get a starting and ending point of where to place the individual structure in the holding container.
+These centers of mass are then used to calculate a starting and ending point of where to place the individual structure in the holding container.
 These starting and ending points are calculated from the center of mass of the actual structure and its actual dimensions.
 * Basically here are the steps: